Radha Soami Satsang Beas

-Radha Soami Satsang Beas (RSSB) is a religious organisation in the Sant Mat tradition, founded in Punjab, India, in 1891.
+Radha Soami Satsang Beas (RSSB) is a spiritual organisation in the Sant Mat tradition founded in Punjab, India, in 1891.
 Its main centre is Dera Baba Jaimal Singh, located on the banks of the Beas River.
-The organisation is one of the largest branches of the Radha Soami movement and is currently led by its spiritual head, Gurinder Singh.
+The organisation is one of the largest branches of the Radha Soami movement and is currently led by its spiritual heads Gurinder Singh Dhillon and Jasdeep Singh Gill.

 The core of the RSSB teachings is based on the principle that a living spiritual master, or Satguru, is essential for guiding the soul back to its divine source.
 The primary spiritual practice is a form of meditation known as Surat Shabd Yoga, which involves connecting the soul with the Shabd, or the inner Sound Current.
-Followers are initiated into the practice and commit to a disciplined lifestyle that includes daily meditation, a lacto-vegetarian diet, abstinence from intoxicants, and high moral values, while continuing to live and work in the world.
+Followers are initiated into the practice and commit to never divulge details of their initiations, not even to their children.
+They lead disciplined lifestyles which include daily meditation, a lacto-vegetarian diet, abstinence from intoxicants, and high moral values, while continuing to live and work in the world.

 The organisation's headquarters at Beas has grown from a small settlement into a large, self-sufficient township that accommodates hundreds of thousands of visitors during spiritual gatherings.
 RSSB has a global presence, with thousands of centres in over 90 countries.
 It also engages in extensive charitable work, operating free hospitals, providing disaster relief, and running community services.

 History

 Founding and early years (1891–1903)

-Shiv Dayal Singh, the founder of the Radha Soami faith, whose disciple Jaimal Singh established the center at Beas.
+Shiv Dayal Singh, the founder of the Radha Soami faith, whose disciple Jaimal Singh established the centre at Beas.

-The origins of Radha Soami Satsang Beas trace back to 1891, when Jaimal Singh, a disciple of Shiv Dayal Singh (the founder of the Radha Soami faith), settled on the west bank of the Beas River after retiring from the British Indian Army.
-The site was a desolate and isolated wasteland, which he chose for its solitude.
-He began his spiritual mission by building a small, simple hut to live and meditate in.
+The origins of Radha Soami Satsang Beas trace back to 1891, when Jaimal Singh, a disciple of Shiv Dayal Singh (the founder of the Radha Soami faith, who began teaching in Agra in 1861), settled on the west bank of the Beas River after retiring from the British Indian Army.
+Jaimal Singh had been initiated into the faith by Shiv Dayal Singh in 1856 and, following his guru's death in 1878, was instructed by him to carry the teachings to the Punjab.
+He chose the desolate and isolated site at Beas for its solitude and began his spiritual mission by building a simple mud hut in which to live and meditate.
 As news of his presence spread, a small group of followers (a sangat) formed, and he began holding spiritual discourses (satsangs).

-The physical foundation of the spiritual colony, which came to be known as the Dera Baba Jaimal Singh, was established in 1898 when Sawan Singh, then a civil engineer and Jaimal Singh's eventual successor, constructed the first community well.
-This was soon followed by a small satsang hall and a few guest rooms.
+The physical foundation of the spiritual colony, which came to be known as the Dera Baba Jaimal Singh, was established in 1898 when Sawan Singh, a civil engineer and Jaimal Singh's eventual successor, constructed the first community well and subsequently, a small satsang hall and guest rooms.
 By the time of Jaimal Singh's death in 1903, he had initiated over two thousand followers, establishing a firm foundation for the community.